 You can write personal vows and share them with each other in a quiet and private moment before or after the ceremony, or you could share them during the celebratory gathering after the ceremony itself.

 If you have decided to write your own wedding vows what should you do first?
 What steps can you take to make the experience as positive and meaningful as possible?
-Here are 7 tips which will help both of you to prepare and write vows which are meaningful, special and unique.
+Here are 7 tips that will help both of you to prepare and write vows which are meaningful, special, and unique.

 Decide if you want to share your personal vows with friends and family at the wedding itself or if you want to share them privately with each other.
 Both options are great.
 The first allows you to share your story with the people who are nearest and dearest to you.
 However, if you feel very nervous, or are shy about sharing your feelings with a wider audience, then saying them privately to each other is just as meaningful.
 After all, the promises you make are to each other, and if you prefer to keep them private and personal, that does not in any way detract from how sincere and significant your vows are.

 2. Will it be a Joint Effort or a Surprise?

 Some couples want to surprise each other with their vows on the day itself.
 Others see it as a joint effort.
 Decide which you feel most comfortable with.
 If you do decide to keep them a surprise, then spend some time together agreeing on the guidelines that you will both follow.

 This is important as it will allow both your vows to appear as 2 halves of a whole.
 Remember that even though you are reciting and perhaps even writing them separately, they are your first joint promise as a married couple.
 It makes sense then that there should be a sense of symmetry and harmony between both your vows.
 Talk about how long you want your vows to be.
 What sort of tone would you like?
 Will they be serious or will they be humorous?
 Will you have a theme to write about?
 Will they be in the form of a letter to each other?
 A poem?
 A song?